apostrophecms/sanitize-html/README.md

 ### Transformations

-What if you want to change or add an attribute?
-What if you want to add more logic - eg. parsing attributes names or their values?
+What if you want to add or change an attribute?
 What if you want to transform one tag to another?
-No problem - we got it, and it's really simple :)
+No problem, it's simple!

 The easiest way (will change all `ol` tags to `ul` tags):

     clean = sanitizeHtml(dirty, {
-      transformTags {
+      transformTags: {
         'ol': 'ul',
       }
     });